Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 Rúna was a settler, a herbologist, and a woodcarver.
 Once a week, after laundry day, she sets up her selling-stand and sells any carvings she has made for sale.

 ## Appearance
-Rúna is an adorable-looking young woman with long, wavy light-brunette hair, faint freckles scattered across her face, and thin lips.
-Her pale green eyes are almond-shaped and slightly wide-set, giving her a dreamy appearance.
+Rúna is an adorable-looking young woman with long, wavy light-brunette hair, pale green eyes that are almond-shaped and slightly wide-set, faint freckles scattered across her face, and thin lips.
 She has a curvaceous yet athletic figure, and her height is 5'3".

 Rúna wears a blue tunic dress with red edges, some shoes, and a Mjöllnir amulet.
 She carries a small knife on her belt and a pouch of random herbal stuff like leaves, petals, and sticks.
 When she is outside in a cold place, she puts on a dull frayed cloak held together by two brooches.